ikmb/PSC-scDRS/README.md

 # Quick Start
 ## Prerequisites and Configuration
 PSC-scDRS requires significant computational resources.
-Ensure your system meets the following minimum requirements.
+Ensure your system meets the following minimum requirements.<br/>
 The sample file requires:
 	CPU: At least 16 cores, and <br/>
 	RAM: At least 32 GB (e.g., scDRS may require up to 360 GB). <br/>
 Note: For large datasets, it is recommended to run the pipeline on a high-performance computing (HPC) system.

 ### Custom configuration